notlesh/pantheon/docs/Reference/Pantheon-CLI-Syntax.md

 The default is `NONE`, which disables NAT functionality.

 !!!tip
-    `UPNP` works well with a typcial home or small office environment where a wireless router or modem provides NAT isolation.
+    `UPNP` works well with a typical home or small office environment where a wireless router or modem provides NAT isolation.
 This should provide automatic detection and port-forwarding.
 UPnP support is often disabled by default in networking equipment firmware, however, any may need to be explicitly enabled.